 You can get hold of information about any underground utilities on your excavation site by submitting a ‘Dial Before You Dig’ request.
 It’s a free service, and very straightforward to use, but you’ll need to allow 48 hours to receive the plans from the asset owners, so make sure to work that into your project timescales.

 Dial Before You Dig is a great starting point to give an indication of the location of any underground utilities on your site.
 But it is just that, an indication.

 Once you have all the DBYD plans, you’ll need to carry out on-site utility detection.
 This can be done via various methods, but we highly recommend a combination of electromagnetic and ground penetrating radar locating methods.

 Both electromagnetic and GPR locating devices should only be used by certified locators like Geoscope technicians.
-Operating the equipment requires specialist training and knowledge, for accurate field interpretations.

 Using locating devices is excellent for confirming the existence of pipes and, to some extent, the type of utility.
 However, in order to meet the highest safety standards you need to follow this up with visual verification.
 This is normally done via potholing: digging using non-destructive excavation methods in order to expose the utility.

 We always advise that potholing is completed on site before you beging digging.
 Some asset owners do insist that you expose any pipes, cables or other assets before you begin work, so it’s imperative that you check any instructions provided with the DBYD plans.